Digital-Media/hyp2vo-t1-examples/vl12/whats-the-weather/README.md

 ### Using the Static Routing Method `Router::getRoute()`

 1. Invoke the static method.
 Provide a base path as an argument if your project is not located in your server's document root.
-The method returns the route as a string in the form of `PROTOCOL /pattern` , e.g., `GET /`, when a GET request was made to the root directory.
+The method returns the route as a string in the form of `METHOD /pattern` , e.g., `GET /`, when a GET request was made to the root directory.

    ```php
    $route = Router::getRoute("/path/to/your/files");